tinykite/botanic-romantic/_plants/wild-violet.md

 Women used them as a friendly game amongst other women, to entertain themselves, and as a way to communicate queer desire.

-I think that connotation is more fascinating than any other bullshit meaning: of flowers — and violet in particular – as a diminuitive yet powerful symbol of (non-heteronormative) love.
+I think that connotation is more fascinating than any other bullshit meaning.
+Of flowers — and violet in particular – as a diminuitive yet powerful symbol of non-heteronormative love.

 ### Further Reading